AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

    $ covalent stop
    Covalent server has stopped.

-Even if you forget to query or save your workflow results, Covalent saves them after each task's execution.
-The full results, including metadata, are stored on disk.
+Covalent saves the results of every workflow on disk them after each task's execution so users can query it at any point in time using its dispatch ID.

-Read more about how Covalent works on the Covalent :doc:`concepts <../concepts/concepts>` page.
+Read more about how Covalent works on the Covalent :doc:`concepts <../../../../concepts/concepts>` page.